 2009 – Champion of Aboriginal and treaty rights in Nova Scotia, Viola Robinson is named a recipient of the province’s highest award, the Order of Nova Scotia.
 Robinson received an honorary Doctorate of Laws from Dalhousie University and had actually graduated with a law degree in 1998.
 Recipients of the Order of Nova Scotia may use the initals after their names, so she will be ‘Viola Robinson O.N.S.’

-1995 – An estimated 5,000 people gather in Tobique, New Brunswick for a two day festival featuring Native North American talent at the Wabanaki Music Festival.
-Charlen Paul, who attended with her children said they loved having their own native festival…as well as having their own soda pop.
+1995 – An estimated 5,000 people gather in Tobique, New Brunswick for a two day festival featuring Indigenous North American talent at the Wabanaki Music Festival.
+Charlene Paul, who attended with her children said they loved having their own native festival … as well as having their own soda pop.

 1783 – Ignoring the fact that the Mi’kmaq already own the land, the British government sets aside 10 land grants for the Mi’kmaq under “licenses of occupation” at St. Margaret’s Bay, Sheet Harbour, St. David’s Bay, and along the Stewiacke, Remsheg, Antigonish, Philip, Merigomish, Macan, and Shubenacadie rivers.